 What to Eat Before Pregnancy Glucose Test

 For those who may not be familiar, the glucose test is one of the routine tests expecting moms undergo between 24 and 28 weeks of pregnancy to check for gestational diabetes.
 The glucose screening test involves consuming an oral glucose beverage and taking a blood sample to measure blood sugar levels to check whether or not they exceed the standard range of less than 140 milligrams per deciliter (140 mg/dl).
+While it may seem like there are so many screening tests during pregnancy, testing for gestational diabetes is important for a healthy baby and momma!
+If you are feeling anxious the morning of the test, check back here for helpful foods and complex complex carbohydrates to eat.

 Gestational diabetes is a type of diabetes that develops during pregnancy, causing high blood sugar levels.
 It’s estimated that anywhere from 2% to up to 10% of women in the United States are diagnosed with gestational diabetes every year.
 This is important because uncontrolled elevated blood sugars can lead to serious complications for both mom and baby.